VictorGotsenko/java-project-99/README.md

 ## Task manager

-This is a application that allows you to track progress towards your goals through task management, like [Redmine](http://www.redmine.org) .
+This is an application that allows you to track progress towards your goals through task management, like [Redmine](http://www.redmine.org) .

 Allows you to create entities such as: password-protected users, tasks, labels and task tags.
 You can also filter by these parameters.